 Rest assured that the smell should be temporary, but if you don’t want to risk smelling stink bugs every time you vacuum, you can take a knee-high stocking and put the top of it over the end of your vacuum cleaner hose.

 Alternately, you might seal the stocking full of stink bugs in a plastic bag and put it in the freezer for a few days.
-That will kill them, too.
+That will kill stink bugs, too.
 Don’t flush them down the toilet.
 This is an unnecessary waste of water.

 #7 – Dehydrate Them